Neural Stochastic PDEs: Resolution-Invariant Learning of Continuous Spatiotemporal Dynamics: Experiments

-where $\mathbb{T}^2$ denotes the $2$-dimensional torus, i.e. $[0,1]^2$ with opposite sides identified ($\mathbb{T}^2=\mathbb{R}^2/\mathbb{Z}^2$).
-The system is subject to both deterministic and random forces.
-The deterministic force $f$ is a function of space only and is defined as in \cite{li2020fourier}.
-The additive stochastic forcing term $\xi$ depends on both time and space and is a Q-Wiener process which is colored in space and rescaled by $\sigma=0.05$.
-We take the Q-Wiener process defined in \citet[Example 10.12]{lord2014introduction} with $\alpha=0.005$.
-The initial condition $w_0$ is generated according to $w_0\sim\mathcal{N}(0, 3^{3/2}(-\Delta+49I)^{-3})$ with periodic boundary conditions.
-The viscosity parameter is set to $\nu=10^{-4}$.
+where $u$ is the unique divergence free ($\nabla \cdot u = 0$) velocity field such that $w=\nabla\times u$.
+These equations describe the motion of an incompressible fluid with viscosity $\nu$ subject to external forces \citep{temam2012infinite}.
+The deterministic forcing $f$, defined as in \citet{li2020fourier}, is a function of space only.
+The stochastic forcing $\xi$ is given by $\xi = \dot{W}$ for $W$ being a Q-Wiener process which is colored in space and rescaled by $\sigma=0.05$ (see \Cref{ssec:wiener}).
+The initial condition is generated according to $w_0\sim\mathcal{N}(0, 3^{3/2}(-\Delta+49I)^{-3})$ with periodic boundary conditions.
+The viscosity is set to $\nu=10^{-4}$.

-We use \citet[Algorithm 10.6]{lord2014introduction} to approximate sample paths from the Q-Wiener process.
-For each sample path we solve (\ref{eq:SNS}) with a pseudo-spectral solver (adapted from \cite{li2020fourier}) where time is advanced with a Crank–Nicolson update.
-We solve the SPDE on a $64\times64$ mesh in space and use a time-step of $10^{-3}$ for the Crank–Nicolson scheme.
-We generate $10$ long trajectories of $15\,000$ steps each from $t=0$ to $t=15$.
-We partition each of these $10$ trajectories into consecutive sub-trajectories of $500$ time-steps using a rolling window.
-This procedure yields a total of $2\,000$ input-output pairs.
-We chose to split the data into shorter sequences of $500$ time steps so that one batch training could fit in memory on a Tesla P100 NVIDIA GPU.
-However, the model shows good performance (see Figure \ref{fig:mySNS}) even when evaluated on a $5\,000$ time step period.
-To showcase zero-shot super-resolution, we train the Neural SPDE model on a downsampled version of the data with $16\times16$ spatial resolution.
-After training on this coarser resolution we evaluate the model on the original resolution as shown in Figure \ref{fig:mySNS}.
-We can see that even if trained on a lower resolution the model is capable of learning the stochastic Navier-Stokes dynamics on a finer resolution.
+For each realization of the Q-Wiener process (sampled according to the scheme in \Cref{ssec:wiener}) we solve \cref{eq:SNS} with a pseudo-spectral solver described in \Cref{ssec:num_solvers}, where time is advanced with a Crank–Nicolson update.
+We solve the SPDE on a $64\times64$ mesh in space and use a time step of size $10^{-3}$.
+For the tasks $u_0\mapsto u $ and $\xi\mapsto u$, we generate the datasets by solving the SPDE up to time $T=1$ and downsample the trajectories by a factor of $10$ in time (resulting in $100$ time steps) and $4$ in space (resulting in a $16\times16$ spatial resolution).
+The number of training samples is $N=1\,000$.
+To generate the training set for the task $(u_0, \xi)\mapsto u$, we generate $10$ long trajectories of $15\,000$ steps each up to time $T=15$.
+We partition each trajectory into consecutive sub-trajectories of $500$ time-steps using a rolling window.
+This yields a total of $2\,000$ input-output pairs.
+We split the data into shorter sequences of $500$ time steps so that one batch fits in memory of the used GPU.